dechamps/FlexASIO/FAQ.md

        drivers in parallel, which makes the drivers race against each other for exclusive access to audio devices, resulting in random failures.
      - This issue can be worked around by uninstalling the other drivers.
+ - **When using devices with an unusually large number of channels (10 or more)**, there is a [known issue][issue100] where the (default) DirectSound backend fails to initialize if the channel count set in the Windows audio device settings doesn't match.
+     - You can solve this problem by [fixing the channel count][channelfix] in the Windows audio device settings.
+     - Alternatively, try a different [backend][].
  - A **FlexASIO (or PortAudio) bug**.
 If you believe that is the case, please [file a report][report].
    - In particular, please do file a report if FlexASIO fails to initialize with